mflaxman/blind-xpub/README.md

 1. An optional user-passphrase feature, which feeds extra entropy into the PRF, creating unlimited decoy multisig wallets.
 This feature would be strictly **experts only** and disabled by default.

-Note that just like regular/unblinded multisig commonly used today, if you lose your output descriptors and have `n-1` seeds (say `4-of-5` seeds in a `3-of-5` multisig) that is still **not sufficient** to regnerate your output descriptors.
+Note that just like regular/unblinded multisig commonly used today, if you lose your output descriptors and have `n-1` seeds (say `4-of-5` seeds in a `3-of-5` multisig) that is still **not sufficient** to regenerate your output descriptors.
 Determinitic BIP32 paths is only useful if you have all `n` seed phrases but lost your output descriptors.

 ### SSSS for Output Descriptors